c17hawke/HTMLrenderer-c17hawke/docs/index.md

 ## Getting started
 ### Installation

+!!! note="installation"
     First let's do an easy pip installation of the library by running the following command -
     ```bash
     pip install HTMLrenderer
     ```